Minimalist blue and green outline of an electric car's front and wheel with a lightning bolt symbol above the wheel.

 Should you build your own fleet solution?

 Opting to develop a routing solution or a fleet management platform in-house sounds tempting.
+Especially today, when getting a prototype off the ground is easier than ever using “vibe coding”.
 You get to control every aspect of the system, decide on what features to include, and integrate with existing processes from the get-go.

 Moreover, beyond customization and control, designing and developing your own fleet solution means that you will retain the intellectual property (IP) that you develop, and avoid being so-called “vendor-locked”.